guettli/n-days-later-method/README.md

 Goal: Zero Inbox like explained in this video: https://youtu.be/z9UjeTMb3Yk

 Up to now I know only one software which supports it ([modwork](https://www.tbz-pariv.de/produkte/modwork)).

-Gmail and Fastmail have a "snooze" feature, but n-days-later is a bit more. ([Gmail Snooze](https://support.google.com/mail/answer/7622010), [Fastmail Snooze](https://www.fastmail.com/help/receive/snooze.html))
+But Gmail and Fastmail have a "snooze" feature, which can be used for this. ([Gmail Snooze](https://support.google.com/mail/answer/7622010), [Fastmail Snooze](https://www.fastmail.com/help/receive/snooze.html))

 The Gmail plugin [simple notes](https://chrome.google.com/webstore/detail/simple-gmail-notes/jfjkcbkgjohminidbpendlodpfacgmlm) is very handy to attach notes to mails.